Department of Business

 Credit arranged

-Micro-oriented treatment of areas including communication, motivation, group process, conflict, leadership style.
+Micro-oriented treatment of areas including communication, motivation, group process, conflict, and leadership style.

 Credit arranged